lechaps/cluboeno/README.md

 Cluboeno website sources

 ## Hugo Theme
-I use a personnal theme, forked on Nederburg (https://github.com/appernetic/hugo-nederburg-theme) Feature add/modified :
+I use a personnal theme, this was ported from Hugo Nederburg (https://github.com/appernetic/hugo-nederburg-theme) Features add/modified :
- - French tradcution
+ - french traduction
  - drop G+ link (Seriously, who know Google Plus now?)
  - about page have his own page (not the same as post page)
  - avatar from static image and not gravatar link(Seriously, who use Gravatar?)